Camshafts: Replace or Not to Replace? That is the Question

-So, you have 1,000,000 plus miles on your engine and you’ve decided it’s time for a rebuild.
-Some parts you know you have to replace but others you aren’t so sure about.
+So, you have 1,000,000 plus miles on your diesel engine and youve decided its time for a rebuild.
+Some parts you know you have to replace, but others you arent so sure about.
 Fuel injectors, oil coolers, oil pumps, and oh, what about the harmonic damper?
-Our staff gets questions on these parts all the time, but one item that doesnt get nearly as much attention is the camshaft, and it should.
+Our staff gets questions on these parts all the time, but one item that doesnt get nearly as much attention as it should is the camshaft.

 Check out the following diagram to illustrate why these new cams are so difficult to inspect and repair.

 *Please note that each of these setups would be unique to a camshaft and not found on the same camshaft.
 The image is for example only.

 - Setup 1: A flat camshaft lobe and a tapered roller follower are used.
 The contact point in red is centered in the lobe, preventing wear from the weak edges of the cam.
 This is a good setup for the longevity of the part, but it lacks the ability to make use of the cam for pinpoint control of valve timing.
 The cam in this setup is easy to repair because of the simple flat lobe profile.

 - Setup 2: A flat camshaft lobe and a flat roller follower are used.
 Although this setup increases the surface area and decreases the overall pressure of the contact point in red, it also allows pressure to be placed on the weak edges of the cam, which can lead to a breakdown.

 - Setup 3: A crowned camshaft lobe and crowned roller follower are used.
 This illustration shows a highly exaggerated crown on the lobe and follower.
 The crown is normally undetected by the naked eye.
 This is the style new engines are adopting.
 This setup keeps the contact point in red centered in both the cam and follower.
 This increases strength by keeping the load away from the weak lobe and follower sides.
 This setup also gives engineers greater control of the valve timing by adjusting the cam lobe profile.